belongtothenight/SMRBS-ESP32/info/update_log.md

        5. Found <https://www.youtube.com/watch?v=f9Qi5wsDido>, and <https://www.youtube.com/watch?v=E_QLQyHf_Yw>, he performs semi real time audio processing, but it's likely not achievable due to the computation expense.
        6. Use probably multi-threading or multi-processing to do audio processing and channel volumn control is now prospond.
     2. Test fc (inspect whether fc5 and fc6 have same pe result)
+       1. The comparison result is at [fc_comparison.csv](https://github.com/belongtothenight/SMRBS-ESP32/blob/main/algorithm/fair_comparison/fc_comparison_summary.csv) / fc_comparison.xlsx
+       2. Since fc5 and fc6 are performed in the exact same environment, the result shoudl be roughly the same.
+And in the result file, it is roughly the same and export similar result.
+Proves that there isn't much difference between different run, and the pe adjustment parameter can be based on this result.
+       3. Likely the result is hugely improved after the auto skipp functionality added.